Browsing Category

 Western Stars: see my TIFF review

-Raise Hell: The Life & Times of Molly Ivins: If ever a film makes you want to stand and cheer, it’s this one from yet another hugely talented female director, Janice Engel.
-An utterly engrossing portrait of the famous brilliant Texan journalist.
+Raise Hell: The Life & Times of Molly Ivins: If ever a film makes you want to stand and cheer, it’s this one from another hugely talented female director, Janice Engel—an utterly fascinating portrait of the famous brilliant Texan journalist.

 Honey Boy: see my TIFF review